LukasVoeller/2020_RM_UltimateSidebar/Readme.md

 ## Installation

 1. For the graphics card info this skin requires you to have MSI Afterburner installed and running at all times.
 It is recommended to have it start with Windows.
-You can get it here: https://www.msi.com/page/afterburner
+Once you have it installed, move the MSIAfterburner.dll from "RM_2019_UltimateSidebar\Setup" into "C:\Program Files\Rainmeter\Plugins"

-        1.1 Put the MSIAfterburner.dll from RM_2019_UltimateSidebar\Setup into C:\Program Files\Rainmeter\Plugins
+You can download MSI Afterburner here: https://www.msi.com/page/afterburner

 ---

-2. Additionaly for the spotify controls and informationn you need to have the Rainmeter widget "Spicetify" installed.
+2. For the spotify controls and information you need to have the Rainmeter widget "Spicetify" installed.

-You can download Spicetify here: https://github.com/khanhas/Spicetify
+You can get Spicetify here: https://github.com/khanhas/Spicetify After you have Spicetify installed, run it and perfrom the following steps:

     2.1 Create a backup of your current Spotify